Dedicated portfolio theory: History

 The most prolific author on dedicated portfolio theory, Martin L. Leibowitz, was the first to refer to dedicated portfolios as “cash matching” portfolios.
 He demonstrated how they are the simplest case of the technique known as bond portfolio immunization.
 In his sketch of its history, he traces the origin of immunization to Frederick R. Macaulay who first suggested the notion of “duration” for fixed income securities in 1938.
 Duration represents the average life of the coupon payments and redemption of a bond and links changes in interest rates to the volatility of a bond's value.
 One year later, J.R.
 Hicks independently developed a similar formulation referred to as the “average period.”
 In 1942, T.C.
 Koopmans pointed out in a report that, by matching the duration of the bonds held in a portfolio to the duration of liabilities those bonds would fund, the effects of interest rate changes could be mitigated or nullified completely, i.e. immunized.
 In 1945, Paul Samuelson formulated essentially the same concept, calling it the “weighted-average time period.”
 None of these earliest researchers cited each other's work, suggesting each developed the concept independently.
 The work culminated in a 1952 paper by a British actuary, F. M. Redington.

-This body of work was largely ignored until 1971, when Lawrence Fisher and Roman Weil re-introduced immunization to the academic community in a journal article that followed a 1969 report written for the Center for Research in Securities Prices.
-Shortly thereafter, in 1972, I.T.
+This body of work was largely ignored until 1971, when Lawrence Fisher and Roman Weil re-introduced immunization to the academic community in a journal article that followed a 1969 report written for the Center for Research in Security Prices.
+In 1972, I.T.
 Vanderhoof presented the concept to the American actuarial community.
 Academic papers on immunization, duration, and dedication began to appear in increasing numbers, as interest rates began to rise.
 As rates rose further and further above their long term averages, the financial investment industry began to pay attention, and their inquiries increasingly attracted the attention of academic researchers.
 Realizing that the high rates would allow them to lock in unprecedented rates of return, defined-benefit pension fund managers embraced the concepts.
 Goldman Sachs and other high level firms began to produce software to help bond portfolio managers apply the theory to their institutional sized portfolios.
 Most of the examples used in the literature typically utilized portfolios consisting of several hundred million dollars.
 In 1981, Leibowitz and Weinberger published a report on “contingent immunization” discussing the blending of active management of bond portfolios with immunization to provide a floor on returns.
 Leibowitz also published a paper in two parts defining dedicated portfolios in 1986.
 One of the side benefits of the theoretical work and practical interest was the development of new fixed income instruments, such as zero-coupon bonds.